Last reviewed July 2022

 U.S. Same-Sex Marriage Laws

 Until the Supreme Court's ruling in June 2015, the issue of extending marriage rights to same-sex couples continued to be debated throughout the United States.
 Some states allowed same-sex marriage or civil unions, while others banned them.
 States have taken different legal approaches.
 The issue has been addressed through both state laws and constitutional amendments, the scope of which vary.
 In states that had defined marriage as a union between a man and a woman, some banned same-sex marriage, civil unions, and domestic partnerships while others banned only same-sex marriage.
 In states that had legally recognized same-sex unions, some allowed same-sex marriage, while others allowed civil unions or domestic partnerships.
+Though many state laws banning same-sex marriage are still codified, they were made obsolete by the Supreme Court's ruling in 2015.

 Here are some of the efforts that have occurred in the Minnesota Legislature to address this issue since 1969: